toybin/trainset-lite/commands/system/gate-check.md

 **Gate Ready:** [Yes/No]

 ### What's Complete
-- ✅ [List completed items from PROGRESS.md]
+- ✅ [List completed gates with descriptions from workflow.yaml]

 ### What's Remaining
-- ⏳ [List remaining items from PROGRESS.md with specific guidance]
+- ⏳ [List remaining gates with descriptions and validation_hint from workflow.yaml]

 ### Recommendations

 [If gate_ready = true:]
 - **All gate criteria satisfied!** Ready to advance.
-- Run `/advance` when ready to move to next phase
+- Run `/advance` when ready to move to Phase [next_phase_number]

 [If gate_ready = false:]
-- **Priority tasks:** [List remaining items]
+- **Priority gates:** [List remaining gates with specific validation hints]
 - **Estimated time to gate:** [Estimate based on remaining work]
-- **Suggestions:** [Specific next steps for each incomplete item]
+- **Suggestions:** [Specific next steps for each incomplete gate, using validation_hint field]

 ---

 ## Assessment Guidelines

-For each remaining item:
+For each remaining gate:
+- Reference the gate's description and validation_hint from workflow.yaml
 - Ask user about progress if needed
-- Provide specific feedback on what's needed
+- Provide specific feedback based on validation_hint
 - Estimate completion time
 - Suggest concrete next actions
 - Be encouraging about progress made

+The JSON output includes a "failed_gates" array with gate IDs and descriptions.
+Use this to focus the assessment.

 ## Helpful Prompts

-When assessing items, consider asking:
+When assessing gates, consider asking:
-- "Can you walk me through [specific item]?"
+- "Can you walk me through [gate description]?"
-- "What does [deliverable] look like in your project?"
+- "Have you [validation_hint]?"
-- "How confident are you that [item] meets the requirement?"
+- "How confident are you that [gate] meets the requirement?"
-- "What would need to change for this to be complete?"
+- "What would need to change for [gate] to pass?"
-- "Is there anything blocking you on [item]?"
+- "Is there anything blocking you on [gate]?"

+## Reading YAML Files

+If you need more context beyond the JSON output:
+- workflow.yaml contains gate definitions, descriptions, and validation_hint
+- state.yaml contains the current gate_status (true/false) for each gate
+- WORKFLOW.md contains narrative explanations of what each gate means